We all have a different way of working and managing our time, a different Productivity Persona if you will. We are looking to increase productivity.

 Imagine what you could do if you gave yourself just 30 minutes to reflect and think?

-Focus on and remember the things that matter
+2. Focus on the things that matter most

 With the hectic lifestyles we now lead we are surrounded by distractions – at work and at home.
 Emails, meetings, interruptions, social media updates, a huge To Do list.
 It can feel never ending.
 For many it’s all about hard work and hustle and cramming a huge amount of things into your day.